hoopdad/spring-eventhub-kafka/README.md

 - Azure Container Apps Environment
 - Azure Container App
 - User Assigned Managed Identity assigned to Azure Container App, with Azure Event Hubs Data Owner on your Event Hub and AcrPull & Reader on the ACR
+- No env variables set by me in the ACA so that DefaultAzureCredential can pick the right one for Managed Identity.

 ## To Start